SFStefenon/Synthetic_ED/README.md

 ---

+## Annotations and Object Detection Method

+To create a custom dataset of RRIS an image labeling software was used.
+For this project, the [labelImg](https://github.com/heartexlabs/labelImg) based on Python was considered.

+The object detection was performed by the YOLOv8, to compute the experiments we followed the official developer [Ultralytics](https://github.com/ultralytics/ultralytics).

+---

 **Algorithms 1, 2, 3, 4, 5, and 6 were written from scratch by the author**, the generative AI models were modified from online available models.

 Thank you.